Overview

 The status line tells you what's missing:

-Stacks with clicking
+It stacks with clicking

 Gaze Minigame